 Syllabus and Readings

-All required reading assignments may be downloaded from this website or from other websites available on the worldwide web.
+All required reading assignments may be downloaded from this website or from other websites.
+These materials can be downloaded using Adobe Acrobat Reader.
+If you do not have this software on your computer, you can download a free version at www.adobe.com.
 Other practical field assignments may be made requiring interviews, site visits, or attendance at meetings.
 Additional reading related to the topics covered is encouraged, but not required.
 These UCC Institutes are enrichment opportunities for all members of the UCC who want to learn more about the history, governance, theology and ministry of the UCC.

 Amber Henry Neuroth, Senior Pastor